 Rather than becoming just another action movie, it takes its time, dives into its characters, and actually gives a complete and competent story.

-The movie itself shows why one should not trust the feds, as they are shown as both incompetent and corrupt.
-If anything, it makes that case that, if you have gotten away with your crimes, it is best to just remain hidden and not turn yourself in.
-At the very least, it shows why you should hire a lawyer and not not just turn yourself in by yourself.
+The movie paints feds in a bad light, as they are shown as both incompetent and corrupt.
+If anything, it makes that case that if you have gotten away with your crimes, it is best to just remain hidden and not turn yourself in.
+At the very least, it shows why you should hire a lawyer instead of simply turning yourself in.

 The only real weakness of the movie is that, while above generic, it is not truly special.
-Everybody made work what they had, but none of them could quite raise the bar to something unique and new.
+This movie lacked in originality.
 Instead, it plays with predetermined ideas of what to expect, but does not surpass them.